Valuable Goods by Air Freight to Canada

 - CITES for ivory/coral if applicable

-- ATA Carnet for art in case of temporary import
+- ATA Carnet for art on temporary import

 - banks and financial institutions